google/dopamine/docs/api_docs/python/train.md

 # Module: train

-The entry point for running a DQN agent on Atari.
+The entry point for running an agent on an Atari 2600 domain.

 ## Functions